 On June 4, 2020, a legal challenge to the MT DEQ's Record of Decision was lodged in the 14th Judicial Court in Meagher County, Montana against the MT DEQ and TMI by four groups who oppose resource development in Montana.
 Through 2020 and 2021 all sides issued numerous legal filings resulting in an Administrative Record of approximately 90,000 pages.
-On July 16, 2021, District Court Judge Bidegary heard oral arguments for summary judgement from plaintiffs and defendants regarding a legal complaint filed on June 4, 2020 by the plaintiffs claiming to represent the environmental community.
+On July 16, 2021, District Court Judge Bidegaray heard oral arguments for summary judgement from plaintiffs and defendants regarding a legal complaint filed on June 4, 2020 by the plaintiffs claiming to represent the environmental community.
 The suit was filed jointly against the MT DEQ and TMI.
-On April 8, 2022, Judge Bidegary ruled in favor of the plaintiffs.
+On April 8, 2022, Judge Bidegaray ruled in favor of the plaintiffs.
 The Company and plaintiffs supplied recommendations for remedies for her ruling to the judge in early June 2022, followed by filing of a joint recommendation for remedies on July 1, 2022.
 On July 5, 2022, the District Court issued an order on remedies that will allow Phase I Construction of the Black Butte Copper Project to be completed under the existing permit and vacate the remainder of the permit with remand to the MT DEQ for further review.
 On July 28, 2022, The Company and the MT DEQ filed a notice of appeal of the District Courts final order to Montana Supreme Court.
+On November 2, 2022, the Company filed an initial brief to the Montana Supreme Court.
+After reviewing this and subsequent briefs from the Company and the Plaintiff, the Montana Supreme Court has ordered oral arguments from both parties on June 21, 2023.
+The Company expects a final ruling by the end of 2023.
+The court will remand any unresolved issues to the Montana DEQ for further evaluation after which the Company expects a final revised Mine Operating Permit.